Dimensionscape/Emitter/README.md

 emitter.off(TEST, callback);
 ```

-For more advanced usage and detailed documentation, please refer to the code documentation or check out the examples in the example/ directory.
+For more advanced usage and detailed information, please refer to the code documentation or check out the examples in the example/ directory.

 ## Requirements